openworm/owmeta/README.md

 Using these different representations separately leads to ad hoc scripting for for each representation and presents a challenge for data integration and consolidation of information in 'master' authoritative representations.
-By creating a unified data access layer, working with different representations can become integrated into an abstract view that allows the user to work with objects that are related to the full biological reality of the things getting worked with.
+By creating a unified data access layer, different representations can become encapsulated into an abstract view that allows the user to work with objects related to the biological reality of the worm and forget about which representation is being used under the hood.
 The worm itself has a unified sense of neurons, networks, muscles, ion channels, etc and so should our code.